 9) Meditate & practice gratitude.

-These are two simple ways to lower your blood pressure and thereby supporting your heart.
-One of my favorite ways to meditate is with the Headspace app!
-It’s so easy to pop on a 10-minute meditation and follow along.
-If you haven’t tried it, it’s free – give it a shot!
+These are two simple ways to lower your blood pressure and thereby support your heart.
 If you consistently make this a practice in your life, you will start to see a difference in your mood and stress levels.

 Read more about the importance of gratitude here: 7 Reasons To Show Gratitude On Thanksgiving (& Everyday)